Alberto Maria de Agostini: Life

-De Agostini lived as a missionary in Tierra del Fuego and Patagonia, between Chile and Argentina, where he was the first person to reach several mountain peaks, glaciers and sea sounds; and discovered others, some named after him.
+De Agostini lived as a missionary in Tierra del Fuego and Patagonia, between Chile and Argentina, where he was the first person to reach several mountain peaks, glaciers, and sounds, and discovered others, some of which were later named after him.

-In January–February 1931 he, Egidio Feruglio, and the alpine mountain guides Croux and Bron, were the first to fully cross the Southern Patagonian Ice Field; they did it from Lago Viedma (Argentina) to the vicinity of Patagonian channels of the Pacific Ocean (Chile), and back.
+In January–February 1931, he, Egidio Feruglio, and the alpine mountain guides Croux and Bron were the first to fully cross the Southern Patagonian Ice Field, travelling from Lago Viedma in Argentina to the Patagonian channels on the Pacific coast of Chile and back.

 In 1941, he was the first to write about Cueva de las Manos.

-He also sustained a long and deep relationship with the native people of Tierra de Fuego.
+He also sustained a long and deep relationship with the native peoples of Tierra del Fuego.

+According to Chile's national library, his photographs of the Tehuelche, Alacaluf, and Selkʼnam are an important record of peoples that have since largely disappeared.
+He was also among the first to use aerial and colour photography in the region, and his aerial photographs aided the cartographic survey of the Southern Patagonian Ice Field.

-In addition he has left behind 22 books and written works in Italian, German and Spanish; a precious collection of several hundred photographs; and a documentary film; all of them on Patagonia and Tierra de Fuego and the Fuegian tribes.
+He also left behind several books and written works in Italian, German, and Spanish, a collection of photographs, and a documentary film, all devoted to Patagonia, Tierra del Fuego, and the Fuegian peoples.

 He died in Turin on Christmas Day, 1960.

-There is now an Alberto de Agostini National Park in the west part of Tierra del Fuego named after him.
+The Alberto de Agostini National Park, in the western part of Tierra del Fuego, is named after him.